 There is no requirement to join a club in order to have lessons and you don’t need to have ridden before; riders of all levels are welcome.

 It’s fun to get a group of friends together and it provides the opportunity to play chukkas (a match) against each other at the end of the session.
 Some clubs offer a day course as an intensive introduction to the game, at around £140 for the day [Rugby Polo Club].

 If you decide after a few lessons that polo is for you, you may want to join a club.
 Check out the club’s focus — does it encourage grassroots players, is it a welcoming atmosphere?
-While you may aspire to be the next Adolfo Cambiaso (10 goal Argentinean player, ranked world number 1), there is little point in spending thousands on membership while your basic game develops.
+While you may aspire to be the next Adolfo Cambiaso (10 goal Argentinean player), there is little point in spending thousands on membership while your basic game develops.
 Membership at grassroots clubs will be between £300 and £600 for the season.

 If buying a pony isn’t on the cards, you can still be just as involved, if not more so because you can just hand your pony to the groom when you’re finished.
 Horse hire rates depend on your level and the tournament, and when weighed up with general ‘horse costs’, amounts to roughly the same cost as keeping your own.

 Grassroots polo is growing; chukkas and tournaments are well attended, relaxed and friendly, but with good quality of play.
 Why not have a go?
 You could discover a love for a new sport and great social life, for less than you might expect.